 "Why?
-I'm thirty-four, single and I have needs," she gave a heavily lidded smile.
+I'm in my thirties, single and I have needs," she gave a heavily lidded smile.
 "A lot of needs..."
 Her finger traced down his chest through his silk shirt and down to a more intimate place.
 "How are your needs?"

 True to Genya's infamous imperturbable nature, he grabbed her wrist and moved the arm calmly back to her lap.
 "No comment," he said curtly without even batting an eye.
 "Have you been laid before?"